Mogadishu Profile

 Mogadishu Pictures

-Should you find yourself in Mogadishu, possibly awaiting a flight home after being kidnapped, a trip to the beach, originally made for Italian colonialists, is a must if only to escape the heat.
-There you can mingle (and possibly be kidnapped again) by the many thousands who congregate next to the warm Indian waters enjoying its beachfront resorts.
-Bakara Market is also worth a look and recommended by one traveler if only on the grounds, "I didn't get stabbed" and The Black Hawk Down Crash Site museum is a major attraction for American visitors.
-Also worth a look are the Governor's House, the Union Mosque, Mogadishu Cathedral (built by the Italians during the colonial period) and the Tomb of the Unknown Soldier, a monument with so many unknowns it's not even known what battle he died in. or she.
+The aroma of Somali spices mingles with the cacophony of commerce, as vendors call out their wares and shoppers haggle for the best prices.
+Tea shops, known as 'shaahanyo,' are ubiquitous, serving as informal community hubs where men gather to discuss politics, family, and the latest news over sweet, spiced tea.
+Should you find yourself in Mogadishu, a trip to the beach, originally made for Italian colonialists, is a must if only to escape the heat.
+There you can mingle with the many thousands who congregate next to the warm Indian waters enjoying its beachfront resorts.
+Also worth a look is The Black Hawk Down Crash Site museum, being a major attraction for limited American visitors, as well as the Governor's House, the Union Mosque, Mogadishu Cathedral (built by the Italians during the colonial period) and the Tomb of the Unknown Soldier, a monument with so many unknowns it's not even known what battle he died in. or she.
 Or when.
-Possibly, if at all.
-Just saying.

 More >